codezero-be/laravel-localizer/README.md

 By default, the middleware will use the following detectors to check for a supported locale in:

+1. A custom route action
-1. The URL slug
+2. The URL slug
-2. A main omitted locale
+3. A main omitted locale
-3. The authenticated user model
+4. The authenticated user model
-4. The session
+5. The session
-5. A cookie
+6. A cookie
-6. The browser
+7. The browser
-7. The app's default locale
+8. The app's default locale

+You can set a custom attribute or "action" on a route group.
+This is especially useful in combination with the [codezero/laravel-localized-routes](https://github.com/codezero-be/laravel-localized-routes) package.

 If you set an omitted locale, no additional detectors will run after the `OmittedLocaleDetector`.
 This makes sense, because the locale will always be determined by the URL in this scenario.

-You can configure the session key, cookie name and the attribute on the user model that holds the locale.
+You can configure the route action, session key, cookie name and the attribute on the user model that holds the locale.
 By default this is all set to `locale`.
 If the user model does not have this attribute, it will skip this check.

 You can also choose which detectors to run and in what order.